Ngawi (town): Dutch colonial

 Another relic is in the form of the Van den Bosch fortress.
 Now it is called Pendem fort because the location of the fort is underground so it is not visible from the outside.
 As for its location at the confluence corner between the 2 rivers Bengawan Solo and Madiun.
 Fort van den Bosch was built between 1839 and 1845 by the Dutch East Indies government, at which time Ngawi had an important position in the field of transportation.
 With quite an important role in the past, so that Ngawi can survive and develop into a subdistrict and even the forerunner of the regencial itself.
 Besides that, Ngawi has played an important role in traffic since prehistoric times, having an important geostrategic position.

+Position of the Dutch government

+Fort Van den Bosh is administratively located in the region Pelem, Ngawi (city), Ngawi.
+This fort is known to have been built in the mid-19th century.

+The reason the Dutch colonial government built Fort van den Bosch began when Ngawi was successfully occupied by the Dutch in 1825.
+At that time, Ngawi was known as the center of trade and shipping in East Java via Solo river and Madiun river and is one of the gateways to districts and cities in East Java.

+The Dutch colonial government wanted Ngawi's strategic position and function and control of the trans-Java trade route at that time.
+For this reason, the Dutch finally decided to build a government building in the form of a fort, finally it was named Fort van den Bosch.
+The Dutch colonial government used this fort as protection when fighting Prince Diponegoro's struggle.
+In this fort there is the tomb of K. H. Muhammad Nursalim, a prominent cleric who was also a fighter and companion of Prince Diponegoro.

+Then he was arrested by the Dutch, then imprisoned and buried alive.
+Kyai Muhammad Nursalim is also known as the figure who first spread Islam in Ngawi.

 Geography

-Ngawi is located in the middle of Ngawi Regency which is also the Ngawi part of town.
-The total area of Ngawi district town is 73.22 km^{2}.
-Administratively, this area is divided into 4 urban village and 12 villages, 86 hamlets.
+Ngawi District is located in the middle of Ngawi Regency which is also the Ngawi part of town.
+The total area of Ngawi District is 81.08 km^{2}.
+Administratively, this area is divided into 4 urban villages and 12 rural villages, subdivided into 86 hamlets.

-Geographically, Ngawi District town is located at 7°35'–7°48' South Latitude and 111°38'–111°50' East Longitude.
+Geographically, Ngawi District is located at 7°35'–7°48' South Latitude and 111°38'–111°50' East Longitude.
 Ngawi District is also located and flanked by two major rivers, namely the Solo River and Madiun River rivers which flow directly to the northern part of the Ngawi District.